afong3/BikeSentry-ROS-Jetson/README.md

 ### To Run the Object Detection from ros_deep_learning package
 1. run 'roscore' in terminal
 2. open a new terminal tab and run the command below
-$roslaunch ros_deep_learning detectnet.ros1.launch input:=v4l2:///dev/video0 output:=display://0
+$roslaunch bike_sentry detectnet.ros1.launch input:=v4l2:///dev/video0 output:=display://0